LucaGrolms/not_ready_yet/project/data.md

   * Bezmaternykh DD, Melnikov ME, Savelov AA and Petrovskii ED obtained the data in 2020.

 * What costs and resources are associated with the project?
-  * The study was supported by Russian Science Foundation grant â 16-15-00183.
+  * The study was supported by Russian Science Foundation grant â 16-15-00183.